Marathon Digital (NASDAQ:MARA) Shares Gap Down to $17.82

-MARA has been the subject of several research reports.
-Needham & Company LLC initiated coverage on Marathon Digital in a research report on Monday, October 2nd.
-They issued a “hold” rating for the company.
-StockNews.com raised Marathon Digital to a “sell” rating in a research report on Thursday, November 2nd.
-Sanford C. Bernstein began coverage on Marathon Digital in a research note on Tuesday, October 31st.
-They issued a “market perform” rating and a $8.30 price objective for the company.
-JPMorgan Chase & Co. began coverage on Marathon Digital in a research note on Wednesday, October 11th.
-They issued an “underweight” rating and a $5.00 price objective for the company.
-Finally, HC Wainwright reiterated a “buy” rating and issued a $20.00 price objective on shares of Marathon Digital in a research note on Wednesday, September 6th.
-Two research analysts have rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat, Marathon Digital presently has an average rating of “Hold” and a consensus target price of $11.91.
+Several brokerages recently commented on MARA.
+HC Wainwright reaffirmed a “buy” rating and set a $20.00 price objective on shares of Marathon Digital in a research note on Wednesday, September 6th.
+JPMorgan Chase & Co. started coverage on Marathon Digital in a research note on Wednesday, October 11th.
+They issued an “underweight” rating and a $5.00 price target on the stock.
+Needham & Company LLC started coverage on Marathon Digital in a research note on Monday, October 2nd.
+They issued a “hold” rating on the stock.
+Sanford C. Bernstein started coverage on Marathon Digital in a research note on Tuesday, October 31st.
+They issued a “market perform” rating and a $8.30 price target on the stock.
+Finally, StockNews.com raised Marathon Digital to a “sell” rating in a research note on Thursday, November 2nd.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $11.91.

 Marathon Digital Price Performance

-Marathon Digital (NASDAQ:MARA – Get Free Report) last released its earnings results on Wednesday, November 8th.
-The business services provider reported ($0.05) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.01).
-The company had revenue of $97.85 million during the quarter, compared to analyst estimates of $99.60 million.
+Marathon Digital (NASDAQ:MARA – Get Free Report) last released its quarterly earnings results on Wednesday, November 8th.
+The business services provider reported ($0.05) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.01).
 Marathon Digital had a negative net margin of 136.97% and a negative return on equity of 8.68%.
-As a group, sell-side analysts anticipate that Marathon Digital Holdings, Inc. will post -0.08 earnings per share for the current year.
+The business had revenue of $97.85 million during the quarter, compared to analyst estimates of $99.60 million.
+On average, sell-side analysts anticipate that Marathon Digital Holdings, Inc. will post -0.08 earnings per share for the current year.

 Institutional Inflows and Outflows